Empire State University

-Empire State University (SUNY Empire) is a public university headquartered in Saratoga Springs, New York.
+The State University of New York, Empire State University (also referred to as Empire State University or SUNY Empire) is a public university headquartered in Saratoga Springs, New York.
 It is part of the State University of New York (SUNY) system.

-Empire State University is a multi-site institution offering associate, bachelor's, master's, doctoral degrees, and distance degrees worldwide through the Center for Distance Learning.
+Empire State University is a multi-site institution offering associate, bachelor's, master's, and doctoral degrees, as well as distance degrees through the Center for Distance Learning.
 The university has approximately 12,000 undergraduate students and has an acceptance rate of 51%.
 The university is accredited by the Middle States Commission on Higher Education.

-The School for Graduate Studies offers master's degrees.
-Empire State University's Center for International Programs also has special programs for students in Lebanon through the American University of Science and Technology, Czech Republic, and Greece.
-From 2005 to 2010, Empire State University and Anadolu University in Turkey offered a joint MBA program.
-It also has arranged learning opportunities with UAW-Ford University, United Steelworkers of America, Corporate Noncredit Training, Navy College Program, and the International Brotherhood of Electrical Workers (Local Union #3).

-Empire State University administrative offices are located in Saratoga Springs, New York.

 History

 Empire State College was designed by then SUNY Chancellor Ernest Boyer in a document titled "Prospectus for a New University College."
 In 1971, Ernest L. Boyer, chancellor of the State University of New York, conceived a new college for the state's public university: a college dedicated to adult student-centered education.
 Empire State College was designed removing impediments to access such as time, location, institutional processes, and curricular customs.
 In this design, students would individually define their academic needs, purposes, and efforts.
 The college would be flexible in supporting them through its faculty, policies, and procedures, to achieve college-level learning.